brisket icon.Brisket

 Brisket with a deep, dark bark in a smo.

 Others, however, are all about that bark.
-For the thickest, crunchiest bark possible, some people won’t wrap their brisket until it’s thick and deep.
-This may mean waiting until after the brisket comes out of the stall.
-If that seems counterintuitive to you, you’re not alone.
-But, the proof is in the brisket, so don’t judge until you’ve tasted a slice!
+For the thickest, crunchiest bark possible, some people won’t wrap their brisket until it’s thick and deep colored, or even wrap their brisket at all.

 Judge When to Wrap by Color and Feel — When the Bark is Set